sunel/laravel-layout/README.md

 ===================
 > Simple way to build your page in an upgrade-compatible way

-> I build this package inspired by magento way of handling layouts, Yes this package is a laravel port of magneto layout module.If you are already familiar with Magnto Layout then this will a breeze.
+> I build this package inspired by magento way of handling layouts, Yes this package is a laravel port of magento layout module.If you are already familiar with Magento Layout then this will a breeze.

 > **Note:** The below read me will give you the basic idea of this package and its under lying concepts.
 A great wiki is in progress which will have all the details of every know things that this package is capable of.